alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 Rocket League is a multi-platform game where each player controls a car with a rocket booster attached to it.
 Each car is similar in terms of technical properties even though they have customizable cosmetics[^cars].
 The purpose of the game is to score as many goals as possible within 5 minutes using a comically oversized ball.
-In the case of tie between the teams, the game goes to "Overtime" where the golden goal rule applies (aka sudden death;  first one to score wins the game).
+In the case of a tie between the teams, the game goes to "Overtime" where the golden goal rule applies (aka sudden death;  first one to score wins the game).

 So far, so good.
 Things are pretty straightforward which results in a game that's easy to play but hard to master especially when players start dribbling the ball mid-air with their rocket boosters.